Materials-Consortia/OPTIMADE/optimade.md

 * Description: The three lattice vectors in Cartesian coordinates, in angstrom
 * Requirements/convention:
   * This property is required, except when `dimension_types` is equal to `[0, 0, 0]` (in this case it is optional).
-  * It must be a list of three vectors *a*, *b* and *c*, where each of the vectors is defined by a list of vector's coordinates along x, y and z Cartesian coordinates.
-  * The first index runs over the three lattice vectors and the second index runs over the x, y, z Cartesian coordinates. the first index runs over the three lattice vectors.
+  * It MUST be a list of three vectors *a*, *b* and *c*, where each of the vectors is defined by a list of vector's coordinates along x, y and z Cartesian coordinates.
+(Therefore, the first index runs over the three lattice vectors and the second index runs over the x, y, z Cartesian coordinates.)
   * For databases that do not define an absolute Cartesian system (but e.g. define only the length and angles between vectors), by convention the first lattice vector should be set along `x` and the second on the `xy` plane.
-  * This property must always be a array of dimensions 3 times 3, even when not all `dimension\_types` components are equal to 1.
-Vectors for non-periodic directions can be ignored.
-It is a convention to choose, for these directions, non-zero vectors such that the determinant of the lattice\_vectors matrix is non-zero, and such that the vectors are long enough so as that the lattice\_vector "box" can entirely include the molecule/wire/slab (possibly after translation).
+  * This property MUST be an array of dimensions 3 times 3 regardless of the elements of `dimension\_types`.
+The vectors SHOULD by convention be chosen so the determinant of the `lattice\_vectors` matrix is different from zero.
+The vectors in the non-periodic directions have no significance beyond fulfilling these requirements.
 * Examples:
   * `[[4., 0., 0.], [0., 4., 0.], [0., 1., 4.]]` represents
     a cell where the first vector is `(4, 0, 0)`,